timboudreau/audio_unit_rust_demo/README.md

 You can delete the generated Objective C Bridging Header and remove the settings entry for it from the

+### Optimization

+Once things are working properly, you may want to set the *Optimization Level* setting for the framework path to `-Ofast` and *Link Time Optimization* to `Monolithic` for release build, and enable `Dead Code Stripping` if you share sources or libraries across multiple projects.

 ### Never Trust a Dirty Build; Clean Doesn't Mean Clean

 Note that Xcode caches module information in the `DerivedData` dir, and *does not delete it when you clean